-Thus, the Agency prefers that storage stability studies be conducted concurrently with the corresponding magnitude of the residue study when possible.
-While this may not be possible for data needed to support completed field trials used for reregistration purposes, it should be possible in conjunction with new magnitude of the residue studies being initiated in support of registration or reregistration.
-However, as stated on page 33 of the June 1992 Rejection Rate Analysis document (see reference in paragraph (h)(3), concurrent storage stability studies will not be required in many cases.
-Provided that the pesticide residues are found to be stable in the matrices of interest, a storage stability study run in a separate freezer at a different time period will be acceptable if the storage conditions (especially temperature) are the same as those in the corresponding magnitude of the residue study.
-However, for pesticides whose residues are known or suspected to be unstable or volatile, concurrent studies may be needed.
-In fact, for such pesticides it is advisable to run a storage stability study in advance of the magnitude of the residue studies to determine proper storage conditions and maximum storage times before treated samples are placed into storage.
+(B) The Agency prefers that storage stability studies be conducted concurrently with the corresponding magnitude-of-the-residue study when possible.
+While this may not be possible for data needed to support completed field trials used for reregistration purposes, it should be possible in conjunction with new magnitude-of-the-residue studies being initiated in support of registration or reregistration.
+However, concurrent storage stability studies will not be required in many cases (see paragraph (h)(1)) of this guideline).
+Provided that the pesticide residues are found to be stable in the matrices of interest, a storage stability study run in a separate freezer at a different time period will be acceptable if the storage conditions (especially temperature) are similar to those in the corresponding magnitude-of-the-residue study.
+For pesticides whose residues are known or suspected to be unstable or volatile, concurrent studies may be needed.
+For such pesticides it is advisable to run a storage stability study in advance of the magnitude-of-the-residue studies to determine proper storage conditions and maximum storage times before treated samples are placed into storage.

-(2) Representative commodities to be analyzed.
-Use of crop grouping is acceptable.
-If residues are shown to be stable in a given commodity, the residues in other crops of the same group, as listed in 40 CFR 180.41 would be assumed to be stable for the same time period under the same experimental conditions.
+(ii) Representative commodities to be analyzed.
+(A) Use of crop grouping is acceptable.
+If residues are shown to be stable in a given commodity, the residues in other crops of the same group, as listed in 40 CFR 180.41, would be assumed to be stable for the same time period under the same experimental conditions.

-Combining of the crop groups in 40 CFR 180.41 into larger groups would generally be acceptable for the purposes of determining stability of residues in storage.
+(B) Combining of the crop groups in 40 CFR 180.41 into larger groups would generally be acceptable for the purposes of determining stability of residues in storage.
 For example, leaves of root and tuber vegetables could be combined with leafy vegetables (except Brassica).
 With regard to how many representative crops need to be analyzed (with residues shown to be stable) before it can be assumed that residues are stable in all crops, the Agency believes that at least five diverse crops need to be tested.
-If a pesticide is to be applied to all types of crops, suggested crops for a storage stability study are (1) an oilseed (or soybean or nut), (2) a nonoily grain, (3) a leafy vegetable, (4) a root crop, and (5) a fruit or fruiting vegetable.
+If a pesticide is to be applied to all types of crops, suggested crops for a storage stability study are an oilseed (or soybean or nut), a nonoily grain, a leafy vegetable, a root crop, and a fruit or fruiting vegetable.
 The fruit/fruiting vegetable should be an acidic commodity, such as citrus or tomatoes.
 Field corn grain is to be considered a nonoily grain as opposed to an oilseed.
-The crop parts to be examined in these studies are those used for food and feed, in other words, those on which residue data are generated and tolerances established: e.g., wheat grain, wheat forage, and wheat straw.
+The crop parts to be examined in these studies are those used for food and feed, in other words, those on which residue data are generated and tolerances established, e.g. wheat grain, wheat forage, and wheat straw.

-The above guidance on representative crops is directed toward a pesticide that will be applied to all crop groups.
+(C) The guidance on representative crops is directed toward a pesticide that will be applied to all crop groups.
 Many pesticides are applied to only a portion of these groups.
 Therefore, the five crops listed above will not always be the most appropriate ones.
 Since the Agency can not provide guidance for all the possible combinations of crops that might be treated, registrants will need to use judgment as to which representative commodities to use for storage stability studies.
 One example will be presented here.
 Suppose a pesticide is to be applied to only cucurbit vegetables and stone fruit.
 In this case storage stability data should be provided on one crop from each of these groups.
 Registrants may contact the Agency if questions arise as to which commodities should be tested for a particular combination of treated crops.